Baconz2/tails-gets-trolled/README.md

 to compile, you'll need a working copy of visual studio (i asked someone and they said it worked in vs2019, so it *should* work in most versions maybe)

 git clone the project, then open the .sln and click build>build solution, you'll have an exe in the bin folder. pre-compiled binaries are in the bin folder.

+(for the time being maybe) if you're planning to make push requests, please make edits in vs2005, otherwise i won't be able to do anything with it